 This web page shows only a small excerpt of our Jarred research.
-Another 187 words (13 lines of text) covering the year 1086 is included under the topic Early Jarred History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 108 and 1086 are included under the topic Early Jarred History in all our PDF Extended History products and printed products wherever possible.

 Jarred Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Jarred has been recorded under many different variations, including Jarret, Jarratt, Jarrett, Jarrott and others.

 Early Notables of the Jarred family (pre 1700)

 More information is included under the topic Early Jarred Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jarred family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Jarreds were some of the first of the immigrants to arrive in North America: Samuel Jarratt who settled in Virginia in 1626; William Jarratt settled in Virginia in 1606; fourteen years before the "Mayflower," one of the earliest settlers recorded in North America.